-However, using Pit Boss gives you a better experience thanks to some digital abilities.
+However, using the Pit Boss gives you a better experience thanks to some digital abilities.
 In addition, this brand features the Flame Broiler that permits you to adjust the flame for either direct or indirect cooking.
 That means no flame will burn your meat.

 Determining how much you can pay for the pellet grill is important.
 In case you only pay attention to the price, Pit Boss will be an ideal choice.
-The products from this popular brand range between $300 and $700, so it’s easy to search for the good one with an affordable price.
+The products from this popular brand range between $300 and $700, so it’s easy to search for the good one at an affordable price.

 Pit Boss vs Traeger Reviews